Dionysus 360 – an experimental performance based on three tragedies by Euripides

 Materials showing sketches of the three-dimensional environment

-Self – a journey into the human psyche
+SELF – a journey into the human psyche

 Materials showing sketches of the three-dimensional environment